Coaching musicians through Yoga & Mindfulness to make music-making a sanctuary

 You can develop this skill to feel more grounded and confident to go after what you really want, not just what comes your way.

-Let's face it, over the last year, we have had plenty of time to think about what we enjoyed in our pre-pandemic lives and what we weren't that into.
+Let's face it, we have had plenty of time to think about what we enjoyed in our pre-pandemic lives and happy to see what isn't coming back too.
 Without the former busyness, we can really focus on achieving the small daily goals to make the big picture a reality.

 Waking up feeling focused, grounded and excited about your day.